dappnode/DAppNodeDocs/docs/user/repository/ipfs.md

 ## Run your own IPFS node

 You can run your own IPFS node to connect to the IPFS network.
 This is the recommended option for those users who want to have full control over their dappnode.
 Dappnode comes with an IPFS node preinstalled and configured.
-You can access the IPFS webui at http://ipfs.dappnode:5001/webui
+You can access the [IPFS Web UI](http://ipfs.dappnode:5001/webui) while connected to your Dappnode.

 ![ipfs-remote-local](/img/repository-ipfs-local.png)

 :::caution
 Running your own IPFS node may affect your internet connection.
 If you don't want to run your own IPFS node, you can use a remote IPFS node.
-Consider stopping your IPFS node if you are not using it at http://my.dappnode/packages/system/ipfs.dnp.dappnode.eth/info
+Consider stopping your IPFS node if you are not using it at [IPFS Package](http://my.dappnode/packages/system/ipfs.dnp.dappnode.eth/info)
 :::

 ## Use a remote IPFS node

 You can use a remote IPFS node gateway to connect to the IPFS network.
 You will need to trust the node operator.
-Dappnode provides an official IPFS gateway (https://gateway.ipfs.dappnode.io) but you can choose any other IPFS gateway.
+Dappnode provides an [Official IPFS gateway](https://gateway.ipfs.dappnode.io) by default, but you can choose any other IPFS gateway.

 ![ipfs-remote-node](/img/repository-ipfs-remote.png)

-:::info
-Choose an IPFS gateway available at https://ipfs.github.io/public-gateway-checker/
-:::

-### IPFS gateways and security
+:::note IPFS gateways and security

-Connecting to IPFS remote gateways could enable security risks.
+Connecting to IPFS remote gateways could entail security risks.
 For example, the gateway could attempt to serve malicious content to the user.
 We mitigate this risk by verifying the content downladed with [CID technology](https://docs.ipfs.io/concepts/content-addressing/).

-If the Dappnode IPFS gateway is not available (we make no uptime guarantees and we offer it on a best-effort basis) the user can set another IPFS gateway in the input field, check out all the [IPFS gateways available](https://ipfs.github.io/public-gateway-checker/).
-Dappnode recommends using them as a last resort.
+If the Dappnode IPFS gateway is not available (we make no uptime guarantees and we offer it on a best-effort basis) the user can set another IPFS gateway in the input field as last resort.
+Check out all the [IPFS gateways available](https://ipfs.github.io/public-gateway-checker/)
+:::

 <hr />